danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 Notes:

 1. EwD strives to keep as many words as possible on the Accept side, with about 97% of the 1000 (one thousand) most frequent English words falling under this side (up to EwD v2.7).

+* The diacritical system behind EwD is named English Diacritical System (EDS).
+We don't use this name routinely because it's a more systems-related stuff.

 Abbreviations: